mhmohona/MicrosoftML-ProjectShowcasing/project/README.md

-# Submission

-Please make sure to add following materials before submitting:
+## Submission:

+Participants must submit the following materials:

-- **Project proposal:** ReadMe file which explains the project and the team:
+- **Project proposal:** Markdown file (ReadMe.md) which explains the project and the team: Team members’ name; what the project does; who the project is for; used technology, etc.
-  - Who the team is
-  - what the project does
-  - who the project is for and
-  - how participants will bring the project to market.
-- **Presentation video:** 3 minute pitch and demo video link.
-- **Software:** usable by the judges.
+- **Project Implementation:** Juyter notebook and/or pdf file and/or Presentation video (1 to 3 minute) pitch.